Wells Fargo Rail: Services

 Wells Fargo Rail provides various services to its rail customers.
-It of course leases the railcars and locomotives, but also provides the financing for the leases (Operating Leases, Net Lease, Full Service Lease and Car Hire Arrangement), and also Sale/Leaseback (buying rail stock from company and leasing it back to them), Portfolio Acquisitions, Asset Sales and Lease/Sublease.
+It leases the railcars and locomotives and also provides financing for the leases (Operating Leases, Net Lease, Full Service Lease and Car Hire Arrangement).
+This includes Sale/Leaseback (buying rail stock from company and leasing it back to them), Portfolio Acquisitions, Asset Sales and Lease/Sublease.

 It also offers Management Services and various Marketing Services.